 Although the standard toolpost was a simple "bridge" clamp, with tools sitting directly on top of the top slide, a rather ungainly-looking quick-change toolpost was listed as an option.
 However, as the distance between the top face of the top slide and the spindle axis was only 22 mm, this accessory did have the disadvantage of requiring, when using larger tools, of needing to set the lower face of a tool holder below the slide level, thus restricting the angle to which the unit could be turned.

 Able to be set over on its base by 10 mm in each direction for the turning of slight tapers, the tailstock had its 40 mm diameter, 80 mm travel, No. 3 Morse taper spindle locked by a collet arrangement on the front end - a design more commonly found on watchmakers' lathes and intended to completely eliminate the misalignment that occurs with an ordinary wedge-type or "split-casting" lock.

-*d32 Threading Accessory.
+*d32 Threading Accessory - shown at the bottom of the page.
 This was a unit used in place of the ordinary toolpost and in conjunction with the automatic saddle-reverse mechanism.
 It incorporated a semi-automatic feed where the operator only had to move the operating lever against a stop at each pass.
 To obtain an extra-fine finish, the overall rate of feed could be set by a rotary button, with the in-feed cam so arranged that the finishing cuts were carried out with a rate gradually reducing to zero..